l0kki/udacity-dlr/Navigation/README.md

     - Windows (64-bit): [click here](https://s3-us-west-1.amazonaws.com/udacity-drlnd/P1/Banana/Banana_Windows_x86_64.zip)

-2. Place the file in the p1_navigation/ folder in the DRLND GitHub repository, and unzip (or decompress) the file.
+2. Place the file in the Navigation/ folder in the udacity-dlr repository, and unzip (or decompress) the file.

 ### Step 3:	Run code